cscart/docs/en/install/apache.rst

 .. image:: img/apache/cd_ls_unzip.png
     :align: center
-    :alt: Locating and extracting the CS-Cart archive.
+    :alt: Locating and extracting the archive.

 2.3.
 Use the following command to see what’s inside the directory: